Archives: News

 President

-At The University of Alabama, we prioritize the safety and well-being of our community members.
-Each semester, I reaffirm our commitment to fostering a secure and respectful campus environment.
-We actively promote the prevention and reporting of sexual misconduct, offering a range of resources, support and reporting avenues for students, employees and community members.
-I urge each of you to review the information and links below to stay informed about these invaluable services.
+At The University of Alabama, we are committed to the safety and well-being of every member of our community.
+Each semester, I reaffirm our pledge to foster a safe, respectful campus by encouraging the prevention and reporting of sexual misconduct.
+The University offers extensive resources, support and reporting options for students, employees and community members.
+I urge you to review the information and links below to stay informed about these important services.

-The University of Alabama Police Department offers 24/7 law enforcement services with a dedicated team of sworn, state-commissioned officers.
-To file a criminal report, contact UAPD at 205-348-5454 or visit their campus headquarters at 1110 Jackson Ave.
+The UAct program serves as a central resource for reporting sexual misconduct and other issues.
+The University of Alabama Police Department provides comprehensive law enforcement services 24/7, 365 days a year through a team of sworn, state-commissioned officers.
+To file a criminal report with UAPD, call 205-348-5454 or visit their on-campus headquarters at 1110 Jackson Ave.

-Additional confidential counseling services are offered through the Counseling Center for students; the Capstone Family Therapy Clinic for individuals, couples and families; and the Employee Assistance Program for eligible employees and their families.
-The Tuscaloosa Safe Center, a 24/7 sexual assault crisis center, provides free and compassionate sexual assault forensic examinations.
-Visit the Sexual Assault and Misconduct Services and Support website for a summary of these crucial resources.
+Additional confidential counseling services include the Counseling Center, which offers counseling and outreach programs for students, and the Capstone Family Therapy Clinic, which provides psychotherapy for individuals, couples and families in both the University and the surrounding communities.
+The Employee Assistance Program supports eligible employees and their families with resources for work-related and personal concerns.
+The Tuscaloosa Safe Center, a 24/7 sexual assault crisis center, offers free, compassionate and patient-centered forensic examinations.

 Stuart R. Bell